alexxfreitag/personas-crud/README.md

 <h2 align="center">🚧 Under construction... 🚧</h2>

 <h4 align="center">
-  A ReactJs and Spring Boot application with PostgreSQL to manager users.
+  A VueJs and Spring Boot application with PostgreSQL to manager users.
 </h4>

 ## 🎯 To do